 While the Cypriot dialect of Greek is still the most widely spoken language, English is spoken and understood by many locals, particularly in the younger generations.
 English is also prevalent on signage, making both communicating and getting around Cyprus manageable for non-Greek visitors and residents.

 Expats old and young will find most of their wants and needs met, being able to experience hot summers on the beautiful beaches, drives through the mountains and winding forests, or visiting the island’s various monuments and ancient monasteries.

 From its unique and quaint villages to the orchards and vineyards that stretch boundlessly over its hilltops, to ancient architecture which inspires a sense of a mystical past, Cyprus is a tiny treasure in vast waters.
-The Mediterranean island interests many expats looking for somewhere to retire or start a new chapter.
+The Mediterranean island is an option well worth considering for those looking for somewhere to retire or start a new chapter.

 Population: 1.2 million

 Neighbouring countries: Surrounded by the Mediterranean Sea, Cyprus shares land borders with Greece to the northwest, Turkey to the north, Syria and Lebanon to the east, Israel to the southeast and Egypt to the south.

 Geography: Cyprus is an island nation located 47 miles (75 km) south of Turkey.
 The island is dominated by two mountain ranges: the sprawling Troodos Mountains and the comparatively smaller Kyrenia Mountains.
 A central plain known as the Mesaoria lies between them.

 Political system: Unitary presidential constitutional republic

 Major religions: Orthodox Christianity